-Primary Benefit: Dedicated activity space creates a home-like atmosphere and fosters community interaction
+Primary Benefit: Dedicated activity space creates a home-like atmosphere and fosters community interaction.

-Primary Benefit.
-Dedicated activity space creates a nome-like atmosphere and tosters community interaction.
 Elevators 79 6400.79 - If an elevator is present in the home, there shall be a valid certificate of operation from the Department of Labor and Industry.
-Discussion: Self-explanatory.